GoogleCloudPlatform/community/tutorials/shared-vpc-gke-cloud-memorystore/index.md

 To avoid incurring charges to your Google Cloud account for the resources used in this tutorial, perform the following actions in the Cloud Console:

-1. In the GKE cluster project, delete the [GKE cluster](https://console.cloud.google.com/kubernetes/list).
+1. In the `GKE_CLUSTER_PROJECT` project, delete the [GKE cluster](https://console.cloud.google.com/kubernetes/list).
-1. In the service project, delete the [Compute Engine instance](https://console.cloud.google.com/compute/instances).
+1. In the `SERVICE_PROJECT` project, delete the [Compute Engine instance](https://console.cloud.google.com/compute/instances).
 1. Detach the two service projects on the [Shared VPC page](https://console.cloud.google.com/networking/xpn/details) of the Shared VPC project.
-1. Disable the Shared VPC on the [Shared VPC page](https://console.cloud.google.com/networking/xpn/details) of the Shared VPC project.
+1. Disable the Shared VPC network on the [Shared VPC page](https://console.cloud.google.com/networking/xpn/details) of the Shared VPC project.
 1. Shut down the three projects using the [Resource Manager](https://console.cloud.google.com/cloud-resource-manager).

 ## What next